playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 - They have the best interest of their users at heart
 - The future of React remains bright as they enter into a new era for the tool

-And if I've managed to convince even a small subsection of readers on _some_ of these facts then I've done my job well enough.
+And if I've managed to convince even a small subsection of readers on _some_ of these facts, then I've done my job well enough.

 ----